SafeguardLi/gettingcleaningdata/README.md

 > list.files()
 [1] "run_analysis.R"       "UCI HAR Dataset"

-In this case, you only need to run "run_analysis.R" like this:
+**In this case**, you only need to run "run_analysis.R" like this:
 > source("run_analysis.R")
 > run_analysis()

-If you choose to run the script from a different folder, you should run it like this:
+If you choose to run the script **from a different folder**, you should run it like this:
 > source("run_analysis.R")
 > run_analysis("PATH TO PARENT DIRECTORY OF UCI HAR Dataset")